axelvaldez/radical-companies/_posts/rhatchery.live/2023-01-26-matt-perez-should-we-save-the-anthropocene.markdown

 </div>

 <h1>&nbsp;</h1>
- <p>If culture and civilization, the Anthropocne, is to have a future we need to embrace this critical moment in our relationship with ourselves, our communities, and planet to ensure its survival.</p>
+ <p>If culture and civilization, the Anthropocene , is to have a future we need to embrace this critical moment in our relationship with ourselves, our communities, and planet to ensure its survival.</p>
  <p>We no longer deny that we have had a dramatic and significantly negative impact on the environment, our life-support system.
 If we want our discoveries and progress to survive, we must take steps to ensure its survival.
 We must question every single layer of the fabric of our &ldquo;normal&rdquo; way of doing things, our  ways.</p>

 <h1>Ownership</h1>